KarelPeeters/Kyanite/notes/Ideas.md

 * use value estimate as training target instead of (only) the final value, see https://ala2020.vub.ac.be/papers/ALA2020_paper_18.pdf
 * policy learning
 * label smoothing (don't push the network to inf in softmax output layers)
+* supervised: use stockfish evals in pgn games instead of the final value

 ## Loop infrastructure